-Byron Kerr is in his seventh season with the Nationals as the host of the weekly Nats Insider show, and also contributes to Nats Talk Live.
-He can be seen as a fill-in host of Nats Xtra pregame and post-game shows on MASN, and writes daily about the Nationals for masnsports.com.
-Kerr can also be heard on the Nationals flagship station, 106.7 The Fan, and on 99.1 WNEW, anchoring sports updates.
-He is also the Nats beat reporter for WJFK.
-Kerr is entering his ninth season as the radio and television voice of the George Washington University men's basketball team, calling several games on Comcast Sportsnet and the radio version on Federal News radio.
-He called George Mason University basketball from 1994 to 2005 and can be seen calling college basketball nationally for ESPN3 and locally on MASN.
-Kerr was the voice of the WNBA Washington Mystics from 2000-2006, and has called select NBA Washington Wizards games, national college football and basketball games on Westwood One and MLS Soccer for DC United.
+Byron Kerr is in his ninth season with the Nationals as the host of the weekly Nats Insider show, heard Sundays on 106.7 The Fan, andcontributes to Nats Talk Live.
+2015 marks his ninth campaign as a fill-in host for Nats Xtra pregame and post-game shows on MASN, and he writes daily about the Nationals and their prospects for masnsports.com.
+Kerr is heard on the Nationals flagship station, 106.7 The Fan, and on 99.1 WNEW anchoring sports updates.
+He is a regular contributor to Chad Dukes' afternoon drive show on The Fan.
+Kerr is entering his eleventh season as the radio and television voice of the George Washington University men's basketball team, heard on the Colonials flagship, Federal News Radio 1500AM, with select games on Comcast SportsNet Mid-Atlantic, including GW women's basketball.
+He broadcasted George Mason University basketball from 1994 to 2005 and can be seen calling ACC and Big Ten college basketball nationally for ESPN3 and locally on Comcast SportsNet Mid-Atlantic and MASN.
+He makes regular appearances for Campus Insiders covering the Atlantic 10 conference.
+Kerr was the voice of the WNBA Washington Mystics for seven seasons, and has called select NBA Washington Wizards games, national college football and basketball games on Westwood One and MLS Soccer for DC United.
 Kerr was heard locally on Metro Networks Sports on WTOP Radio in D.C. for many years and broadcast sports updates nationally for Westwood One.
+He is the fill-in P.A.
+Announcer for the Nationals and was previously the stadium announcer for the Washington Bullets and D.C.
+United.
 A graduate of the University of Virginia, Kerr and his wife and three children reside in Northern Virginia.

-Johnny Holliday is in his sixth season with MASN and his 34th as "Voice of the Maryland Terrapins" for both football and basketball.
+Johnny Holliday is in his ninth season with MASN and his 36th as "Voice of the Maryland Terrapins" for both football and basketball.
 His long list of credits includes coverage of the Summer and Winter Olympics for ABC Radio, where he spent 28 years as morning sports anchor.
 He has covered championship boxing and the Masters as well as the Liberty, Aloha, Peach and Gator Bowls.
 Holliday's career allows him to lay claim as Washington's most versatile broadcaster.
 His face and voice are one of the most familiar in all of Washington radio and television.
 During his disc jockey days, he was named No. 1 in America.
 He has called play-by-play for the Washington Bullets, Oakland Raiders, Golden State Warriors, University of California and Stanford.
 He has also hosted shows for the San Francisco Giants and Washington Redskins.
 Dick Vitale named Johnny one of his top 15 play-by-play voices in the nation.
 A native of Miami, Florida, he has worked in four of the nation's prime radio markets: Cleveland, New York City, San Francisco and Washington.

 Two-time MLB All-Star Ray Knight is in his sixth season as the co-host of Nats Xtra, MASN's pregame and post-game show.
 Few baseball players garner as much respect as Ray Knight.
 In the twilight of his playing years, Knight mustered one of his best seasons to triumphantly lead the New York Mets to a World Series Championship in 1986, the team's first title in 17 years.
 His play earned him Most Valuable Player honors of the Series and he was named the National League Comeback Player of the Year by the Sporting News.
 The Albany, Ga., native played professional baseball for 17 years, 13 of which were spent in the Major Leagues as an infielder with the Cincinnati Reds, Houston Astros, New York Mets, Baltimore Orioles and Detroit Tigers.
 Knight retired from baseball in 1989 and moved on to become an ESPN broadcaster.
 In 1993, he returned to the Major Leagues to work as a coach for Cincinnati.
 He ascended to Manager of the Reds in October, 1995 and maintained the position until July, 1997.